Frank Sly: Daughter's suicide

 Joan Sly and John Ray Geddes committed suicide on 8 August 1924 at Gordon Street Chambers on Jermyn Street, London.
 The inquest into their deaths noted that the couple had taken out extensive loans to fund their wedding and subsequent honeymoon, and had run into financial troubles.

 Death and memorials

-Following his daughter's suicide Sly tendered his resignation and returned to London leaving Nagpur on 26th January 1925.
-He died in London on July 16, 1928. and is buried in Kensal Green Cemetery.
+Following his daughter's suicide Sly tendered his resignation and returned to London leaving Nagpur on 26 January 1925.
+He died in London on 16 July 1928. and is buried in Kensal Green Cemetery.

 He inaugurated Nagpur Railway Station on 15 January 1925.
 A plaque at the station bears his name.
+He was also a freemason at Lodge Cornith, Nagpur.